What does Web 2.0 mean in the context of SEO?

 Features of a "web two-zero

 The information on the Web is no longer provided only by mass media, governments and private companies, but also by private individuals connected through the information networks (e.g. social sites, blogs, etc.).
-Web 2.0 enables the creation of blogs, wikis, media content uploads and social networks.
+Web 2.0 allows the creation of blogs, wikis, media content uploads and social networks.
 Among the main functions of Web 2.0 include social networking sites, self-publishing platforms (e.g., WordPress' easy-to-use blog and website creation tools), "tagging" (which allows users to comment on and link to websites, videos, or photos in some way), "like" buttons (which allow a user to indicate that they are pleased with online content), and Social Bookmarks.
 Users can view the data located on a Web 2.0-site and exercise a certain degree of control over this data.

 The most important functions of Web 2.0 include: